-- Season with salt and pepper (to taste), and then serve the sauteed sugar snap peas with lemon wedges to squeeze over when serving.
+- Season with salt and pepper (to taste), and then serve the peas with lemon wedges to squeeze over them.

-- Use the right pan: You’ll need a large, wide pan, so the sauteed sugar snap peas cook evenly.
+- Use the right pan: You’ll need a large, wide pan, so the peas cook evenly.

-- Don’t overcook them: Otherwise, the pods will come apart and can even become bitter and/or chewy.
+- Don’t overcook them: Otherwise, the pods will fall apart and become bitter and/or chewy.

-- Remove the strings: Unless you specifically buy them stringless, it’s important to remove this fibrous string, which is otherwise unpleasant to eat.
+- Remove the strings: Unless you specifically buy them stringless, removing this fibrous string is important, as otherwise, it’s unpleasant to eat.